flyingonionman/obsidian-semantic-canvas-links/README.md

 Now capable of more fine-grained controls:
 - Pull properties into existing canvases
 - Update properties for individual nodes, rather than all at once
-- Option to ignore "alias"/"alises" key
+- Option to ignore a set of customizable set of property keys

 ## Example Screenshots